-2. A past of magic
+A past of magic

-Paris, August 2nd 1928: there has been a heatwave for the past week.
+Paris, August 2nd 1928: there has been a heat-wave for the past week.
 By nine o'clock, the capital is beginning to melt into the haze.
 In front of 37 Avenue Hoche, a man is pacing about, seeking out the coolness of the plane trees that border the service road beside the avenue; he then turns and gazes at the discreetly monumental façade, elegant high windows and smooth line of the awning.
-The man is Pierre Bermond and the hotel is the Royal Monceau, which opened the previous day.
+The man is Pierre Bermond and the hotel is Le Royal Monceau - Raffles Paris, which opened the previous day.
 Another man now emerges from it, hails the doormen and porters, then walks over to join him.
 This is his associate, André Jugnot.